-The Nief-Norf Summer Festival (nnSF) Performance, Composition, Composer-Performer, and Music Technology Workshops invite applications from all instrumentalists, vocalists, and composers over the age of 18 (including undergraduates, graduates, faculty, and professionals).
+The Nief-Norf Summer Festival (nnSF) Performance, Composition, Composer-Performer, and Music Technology Workshops invite applications from all instrumentalists, vocalists, and composers age of 18 and older (including undergraduates, graduates, faculty, and professionals).
 The summer festival will bring this generation's brightest, most promising composers, performers, and scholars together in the state-of-the-art University of Tennessee music facilities from June 10–24, 2019.

 Chris Barrett of The Knoxville Mercury reported, “[They] turn the city into a cutting-edge laboratory for 21st-century avant-garde and experimental music.”
 Since 2011, nnSF has grown to fourteen days and twelve concerts—culminating in a final marathon concert.
 It also features an academic conference within the larger festival.

 Nief-Norf recognizes that our field is challenged to overcome a complex web of inequities – racism, sexism, homophobia, classism, and ableism among them.
 Our current priority is striving toward equity in nnSF acceptances for ALAANA, women, and non-binary artists, composers, and scholars.